jdede/inet-showcases/docs/visualizer/networknode/index.md

 All nodes can be visualized on a 2D canvas by `NetworkNodeCanvasVisualizer` and on a 3D scene by `NetworkNodeOsgVisualizer`.
 We can narrow the list of nodes to be displayed by using the `nodeFilter` parameter.
-The node's name is displayed by default, but it can be hide by setting the `displayModuleName` parameter to `false`.
+The name of the node is displayed by default, but it can be hide by setting the `displayModuleName` parameter to `false`.

 ### Visualization on a 2D canvas